GoogleCloudPlatform/cluster-toolkit/examples/README.md

 > pip3 install -r https://raw.githubusercontent.com/SchedMD/slurm-gcp/5.6.3/scripts/requirements.txt
 > ```

-Similar to the previous example, but using Ubuntu 20.04 instead of CentOS 7.
+Similar to the [hpc-slurm.yaml] example, but using Ubuntu 20.04 instead of CentOS 7.
 [Other operating systems] are supported by SchedMD for the the Slurm on GCP project and images are listed [here](https://github.com/SchedMD/slurm-gcp/blob/master/docs/images.md#published-image-family).
 Only the examples listed in this page been tested by the Cloud HPC Toolkit team.

-This example creates an HPC cluster similar to the one created by [hpc-cluster-small.yaml], but uses modules built from version 5 of [slurm-gcp] and Ubuntu.

 The cluster will support 2 partitions named `debug` and `compute`.
 The `debug` partition is the default partition and runs on smaller